scrapinghub/portia/docs/project.rst

 Attributes:

-name : string
+xpath : string
-  Name of the field to be posted.
+  A xpath expression to access the field to be posted.

 type : string
   The type attribute defines how the field will be posted, currently it has